 Read: Australia Has Scope to Cut Rates, Delay Surplus Return, IMF Says

-Chengdu, Sichuan Province-based Chengdu Tianqi, which buys 90 percent of its lithium needs from Talison, yesterday made an unsolicited C$7.15-a-share bid for the 85 percent of Talison it doesn’t already control, exceeding Princeton, New Jersey-based Rockwood Holdings Inc. (ROC)’s August offer for the owner of the world’s biggest lithium mine by 10 percent.
+Chengdu, Sichuan Province-based Chengdu Tianqi, which buys 90 percent of its lithium needs from Talison, yesterday made an unsolicited C$7.15-a-share bid for the 85 percent of Talison it doesn’t already control, exceeding Princeton, New Jersey-based Rockwood Holdings Inc. (ROC:US)’s August offer for the owner of the world’s biggest lithium mine by 10 percent.

 “Tianqi would be seen as securing its business future, supply and security by buying a majority interest in Talison,” said Edwards.
 “It may be considered a case in vertical integration.”